LordDemonos/FormerGlory/aboutdkp.md

 ### Raid Schedule and DKP Awards

 **Main Raid Nights**
-- Monday, Wednesday & Friday at 9pm Eastern US
+- Monday, Wednesday, Friday, and Saturday at 9pm Eastern US
 - DKP Award: +25 at beginning, middle, and end of raid
 - Total potential DKP: +75 for full attendance

-**Off Night Raids**
-- Generally Saturday nights at 9pm Eastern
-- Focus on smaller targets
-- DKP Award: +20 at beginning and end of raid
-- Total potential DKP: +40 for full attendance

 ### Bidding Priority and Limits